staaleh/sathero-tools/README.md

 * Connect the USB cable between the computer and meter while the meter is turned off.
 * Turn the meter on, the computer should detect it as a new disk drive.
 * Copy the file from the computer to the new disk
-* Wait some seconds, then unmount (safe removal) the drive on your computer
+* Wait some seconds, then unmount (safe removal) the drive from your computer
 * Disconnect the USB cable
 * Turn off the satellite meter
 * Turn the meter back on, the file should now be loaded

 **Note: For some reason the method sometimes fails on my meter on Ubuntu Linux, and the new file is not loaded even if everything goes according to plan.
-Often it seem help to try to unplug the USB after un-mounting the drive, re-insetting the cable and transferring the file once more before turning the meter off and on. **
+Often it seem help to try to unplug the USB after un-mounting the drive, re-insetting the cable and transferring the file once more before turning the meter off and on.**

 #### For devices with Serial interface: